-During drilling operations for the Cappahayden and Cambriol Wellsite locations VSP operations were conducted using the Statement of Canadian Practice with Respect to the Mitigation of Seismic Sound in the

-Marine Environment as guidance.
-VSP operations were conducted from the Transocean Barents, therefore the established 500m safety zone was in place.
+During drilling operations of the Cambriol Wellsite locations VSP operations were conducted using the Statement of Canadian Practice with Respect to the Mitigation of Seismic Sound in the Marine Environment as guidance.
+VSP operations were conducted from the Seadrill West Hercules, therefore the established 500m safety zone was in place.